Czech Republic

 Social security and health insurance contributions

-Employers contribute 33.8% of the employee's gross salary to the state health and social security funds.
-A cap on only the social security premium is available.
+Employers contribute 33.8% of the employee's gross salary to the state health and social security funds (9% for health insurance and 24.8% for social security).
+A cap on only the social security contributions applies, while the health insurance contribution is uncapped.

 Road tax